RoadmapStudios/commercebird/readme.txt

 == Changelog ==
+= 2.2.14 - February 4th 2024 =
+* Fix: webhook sync of products from zoho inventory to woocommerce
+* Fix: export orders to Zoho CRM
+* Tweak: price and stock will get imported from Zoho on manual sync

 = 2.2.13 - January 24 2025 =
 * Fix: get subscription on slow servers
 * Fix: available stock via cron